 So there is no reason to be frightened by all this Torah keeping.
 The Hebrew Roots movement, as a whole, is good for the children of Yahuwah, despite its various problems and diverse levels of extremes.
 It is a sovereign moving of the Holy Spirit among Father’s children, to bring them into a closer, more holy, more perfect walk with Him — preparing them for the Bridegroom.

 Torah keepers understand that obeying Torah is not about Salvation!
+It’s about holiness and learning to be holy as HE is holy!

 Below are links to some excellent teachings for born-again Believers who want help in understanding the Hebrew Roots movement.
 Remember however, to prove all things with Scripture, and hold fast that which is good!